TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

     frameborder="0">
 </iframe>

 Countries like Japan and China has had quite the shift in terms of their population pyramid.
 Going from the structure that characterizes developing countries, with a falling slopes for each year, to a more balanced, or even upwards-going distribution.
 Meanwhile, India is somewhere inbetween these two models, and countries like Afghanistan are still in the developing stage.
-The population pyramid is a good indicator of the development of a country, and is often used to classify countries into different stages of development.
-However, a population with most people being around retirement age is also scary.
-This is because the working population has to support the retired population.
-This is a problem that Japan is facing right now, and is one of the reasons why Japan is struggling with their economy.
+However, a population with mostly people around retirement age is scary aswell, as the working population has to support the retired population.
+This is a problem that Japan is facing right now, and is one of the reasons why Japan is [struggling with their economy.] (https://www.imf.org/en/News/Articles/2020/02/10/na021020-japan-demographic-shift-opens-door-to-reforms)

-**Infant Mortality: The Key to Improving Life Expectancy in Undeveloped Countries**
+**Infant mortality: the key to improving life expectancy in undeveloped countries**

-As seen in the previous section it would be considered lucky to live to the age of 30 in some of the undeveloped countries in Africa and even China (Which was during The Great Leap Forward) in 1960.
+As seen in the previous section it would be considered lucky to live to the age of 30 during 1960 in some of the undeveloped countries in Africa and even China (Which was during The Great Leap Forward).
 The life expectancy in these countries is [comparable to the life expectancy in Europe in the 1800s](https://www.osfi-bsif.gc.ca/Eng/Docs/DEIP_Gallop.pdf).
 Similarly to that time in Europe, the low life expectancy is due to [high infant mortality](https://www.statista.com/statistics/1072803/child-mortality-rate-africa-historical/) and a high risk of dying from infectious diseases.
 Clearly, if you are unfortunate enough to die as a child, you will drag down the average life expectancy by a large margin.
 In a country where people die at age 80 on average, it would take 4 people to live to the age of 100 just to outweight the death of one child.
 This next plot demonstrates how reducing infant mortality rate is the first and biggest decider when it comes to increasing life expectancy overall.

 <iframe src="/Survival_rate.html"
     sandbox="allow-same-origin allow-scripts"